Kentucky Laws on Property Disputes Between Neighbors

 Kentucky Tree Damage Laws

-In Kentucky, if someone damages your tree, you can recover your actual damages (usually, what you paid for the tree or what it would cost to replace the tree).
-(To learn what you must prove in order to get actual damages, see Nolo's article When a Neighbor Damages or Destroys Your Tree.)
-In some states, specific laws allow you to recover additional damages if someone deliberately damages your tree.
-To find out whether Kentucky has such a statute, check the table below.
-The table will also tell you the amount you can sue for (the number is usually represented as a multiple of your actual damages).
+In Kentucky, if someone damages a tree that's on your property, you can recover up to three times your actual financial damages (usually, what you paid for the tree or what it would cost to replace the tree.
+To learn what you must prove in order to get actual damages, see When a Neighbor Damages or Destroys Your Tree.)
+The treble damages applies if the person is cutting down the wood for timber.
+(See Ky.
+Rev. Stat. § 364.130.)

-In addition, intentionally damaging a tree is a crime in some states and can result in arrest, jail, fines, and other penalties.
-Check the table below to find out if there's a Kentucky criminal statute on causing intentional damage to a tree.
-If Kentucky does not have such a law, general Kentucky criminal statutes, such as those related to theft or property damage, may still apply.
-(To learn more about damages and criminal penalties in tree injury cases, see Nolo's article When a Neighbor Damages or Destroys Your Tree.)
+Unlike in some states, however, intentionally damaging a tree is not a specified crime in Kentucky (and therefore won't directly result in arrest, jail, fines, and other penalties).
+Even so, general Kentucky criminal statutes, such as those related to theft or property damage, could still apply, depending on the severity of the damage and other factors.
+(To learn more about damages and criminal penalties in tree injury cases, see When a Neighbor Damages or Destroys Your Tree.)

 Kentucky Statute for Additional Damages